-(b)

-Figure 9.1 – (a) Generalized arrow shape for use in representing surface currents. (b) The arrow with vertex coordinates (x, y) in mm.
+Figure 9.1 – Standard arrow symbol for use in representing surface currents.
+The coordinates of the vertices (x, y) are shown in mm.
 The ‘+’ shows the location of the pivot point at (0.0, 0.0) and the y axis is pointing downward.
+Maximum height is 10 mm and maximum width is 4 mm.